 Please note that having German citizenship or citizenship of an English-speaking country, even those listed above, does not in and of itself exempt you from the respective language certificate requirement.

 Please also note that RWTH does not accept MyBest Scores of the TOEFL test.
 The required minimum TOEFL score must be achieved within one single TOEFL exam.
+In addition, we would like to point out that TOEFL and IELTS tests lose their validity two years after they have been taken.

 Language Requirements for Doctoral Studies